BND Hamburger Icon

 Did You Know?Did you know

-On Windows, Disk Management can perform advanced storage tasks and free up disk space.
-On Macs, Disk Utility can repair system errors and partition your drive.
+Both Windows and macOS include built-in tools that can help improve performance.
+On Windows, Disk Management lets you handle storage tasks and free up space.
+On Macs, Disk Utility can repair errors and manage your drives.

 7. You have expensive hardware repairs.